Position Information The County of Sonoma's Department of Health Services seeks candidates for

 - Agency referrals to address the many social determinants of health such as access to food, affordable health care, housing, education, jobs, parenting information, family counseling, health education, legal assistance, and violence prevention/early intervention resources

-The Department of Health Services has current opportunities in these programs:
+The Department of Health Services currently has positions available in the following programs:

 The Field Nursing PHN works autonomously with support from the PHN supervisor.
 While in the field, the PHN drives to/from and meets with clients independently.
 Occasionally, the PHN may be accompanied by a community health worker or social worker in the field if indicated.
 The PHN supervisor is available to consult with the PHN regarding decision making, and meets with the supervisor regularly for reflective supervision.